jakobottar/pl-season-explorer/docs/process_book.md

 ### Bump chart

 The bump chart view uses twenty superimposed line charts, one for each team.
-The team's position in the league (or other performance metric with interactivity detailed beloow) as a function of game week is shown.
+The team's position in the league (or other performance metric with interactivity detailed below) as a function of game week is shown.

 ![Bump chart view](img/BumpChart.png)